curvenote/notebooks-in-publishing/02-notebooks-as-jats.md

 ### Notebook as the main article

-It is possible to use a notebook as the main article, however, the structure of the JATS in this case is _not_ dictated by the notebook structure, but by the narrative structure.
+It is possible to use a notebook to author the main article, however, the structure of the JATS in this case is _not_ dictated by the notebook structure, but by the narrative structure.

 **TODO** Expand this section/idea.
 This allows for things like inline execution in the main article, but has different constraints.